-You must try this original deep fried ice cream recipe!
+You must try this homemade fried ice cream recipe!
 The unusual frozen treat that's both hot and cold is truly a novelty.
-It's an extraordinary dessert that never fails to excite whenever it's served, and it tastes extraordinarily delicious.
+It's an old fashioned dessert that never fails to excite whenever it's served, and it tastes extraordinarily delicious.

 The whole idea of frying ice cream does not seem at all logical, yet the possibility of it fascinates and dares you to try.

 Not only is frying ice cream possible thanks to the laws of physics, but it's actually a very easy thing to accomplish.
 Keep reading, and you'll learn the SECRET of how to do it.

 Using an ice cream scoop and your hands, form 6 to 8 very firm ice cream balls.
 Use vanilla or any favorite flavor of homemade ice cream, as it will freeze harder than the rather artificial store-bought varieties.

 Place the ice cream balls in an airtight freezer container so they are not touching, and set them in the freezer overnight to freeze rock hard.

 Either the night before, or about 4 hours before serving, prepare the batter by mixing until smooth 1-3/4 cups all-purpose flour, 1-1/2 tablespoons sugar (white or brown, depending on your taste preference), 1 teaspoon salt, 1 tablespoon vegetable or olive oil, 1 teaspoon vanilla or almond flavoring, 1/2 cup milk, 1/4 cup water, and 2 egg yolks (reserve the egg whites for use later).
 Refrigerate the batter for several hours until it is well chilled.

 Just before serving, heat the oil in your deep fryer to a temperature of 375°F. (Some report good success using a wok, but great care must be taken to keep the balls in gentle motion so they will fry evenly.
 Do not permit the oil to smoke, but it must be hot.